m1ckr1sk/Powershell-Notes/README.md

   ```
   to create an XML file for the job.
 You can create the scheduled job in the GUI and export to XML if this is easier.

+## Code signing
+* Code can be signed using a certificate from a code signing server.
+* Microsoft recommend execution policy should be all-signed